×

 If you have not spent a lot of time in Tagaytay City, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Tagaytay City, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in Tagaytay for a long period, buying a home could be a good investment.
 The city is a popular tourist destination known for its cool climate, beautiful scenery, and proximity to Manila, which could potentially increase the property's value over time.
 On the other hand, if you're not sure about your long-term plans or if you're not ready for the financial commitment of buying a home, renting might be a better option.
 Renting a home in Tagaytay gives you flexibility.
 You can easily move if your circumstances change, and you won't have to worry about property maintenance and other responsibilities that come with home ownership.
 It's also worth considering the cost of living in Tagaytay.
 While it's generally lower than in Manila, it's higher than in many other parts of the Philippines.
 If you're on a tight budget, this could influence your decision.
 Lastly, consider seeking advice from a real estate professional or financial advisor.
-They can provide valuable insights into the local property market and help you make an informed decision," explained one expat living in Tagaytay City, Philippines.
+They can provide valuable insights into the local property market and help you make an informed decision," commented one expat who made the move to Tagaytay City.

 What should I pack when moving to Tagaytay City?